 McEwen said the long-term risks of forest fires, heat waves and other climate change impacts are yet to be assessed.
 “If you care about resiliency, you should also care about emissions reduction,” he added.
 “For the insurance industry, that’s very obvious.”

-Couture-Trudel said governments will need to make courageous decisions in their use of taxpayer dollars to help mitigate impacts that will not affect people in the same ways.
-“Climate change is accelerating but we, as people, are slow to adapt so there will be more disruptions until we catch up.”
+Couture-Trudel believes that governments have a key but difficult role to play in helping mitigate impacts that will not affect people in the same ways.
+“Climate change is accelerating but we, as people, are slower to adapt.
+We must expect more disruptions until we catch up.”

 Properly communicating risks and proposed solutions to the public is essential, along with taking the feedback from consultations into serious consideration.

-You can’t wait for a project to be perfect in everyone’s opinion to proceed with it, but you need people to trust that you are committed to continuing to improve.
+You can’t wait for a project to be perfect in everyone’s opinion to proceed with it, but you need to establish a dialogue and remain open to innovation in order to constantly improve.

 In response to a question as to what young people can do, Favel encouraged the students to be curious about issues rather than quickly settle on a solution.
 “Even the way you word a ‘problem statement’ changes whom you consult.”